Oolong Milk Tea Recipe: Iced + Hot Boba (With Video)

 Oolong bubble tea with tapioca pearls is much easier to make than it looks.
 You’ll only need a few simple ingredients to make this simple oolong milk tea!

-Ingredients for oolong milk tea recipe.
+Ingredients for homemade oolong boba tea labeled.

 • Tapioca Pearls: The round shape and chewy texture of tapioca pearls really make oolong milk tea complete.
 They also impart an added sweetness that enhances the experience.